-Note: For all alarms except the App Stopped alarm: If you ignore an alarm, you will receive it again in 5 minutes if the condition still exists.
+Note: For all App alarms (excluding Sensor Ended and App Stopped alarm): if you ignore an alarm, you will receive it again in 5 minutes if the condition still exists.
 Only your most recent alarms will display on your screen.